 In the online world of the 21st century, you’re not on the map, unless you’re on the internet.
-It is indeed one of the greatest inventions to date that gives businesses a capable platform, a voice to anyone who has something to say and encourages communities and innovations.
+It is indeed one of the greatest inventions to date that gives businesses a capable platform.
+Voice to anyone who has something to say and encourages communities and innovations.

-There’s no substitute for research.
+There’s no substitute for research

 When it comes to research, you will have to outline two things.
-What will your project do, why you are creating it in the first place, and secondly, what are the must-have tools and features that will be required.
+What will your project do, why you are creating it in the first place.
+Secondly, what are the must-have tools and features that will be required.

 What is your story?

 Are you a business owner?
 Maybe a freelance artist?
 Or you just want your voice out there?
 When you consider these things, you’ll be able to start making decisions that will lead you towards a smooth start.
 At first, it might seem, that a website is a website, but there are many complexities below the surface.

 Once you know what kind of project you’re aiming for, further research can begin.
 Narrow down your options.
 If you want to create a heavy traffic website, you will probably need to go for a virtual private server hosting service, unless of course, you want to build your very own physical server (which would be very expensive and require a lot of proficiency).

 How much you know, that you don’t know?

 You may have seen where this is going.
 The next thing to do is access your technical knowledge.
 You might be able to use the Linux terminal pretty smoothly, or assemble a PC, boot an OS onto it and make it ready for use, but that doesn’t mean you’ll be able to start a website from scratch.